univention/univention-corporate-server/doc/manual/mail/configuration-server.rst

 Configuration of the mail server
 ================================

+This section describes the configuration of the :program:`Postfix` mail server in UCS.

 .. _mail-serverconfig-relay:

 Configuration of a relay host for sending the emails
 ----------------------------------------------------

-By default, :program:`Postfix` creates a direct SMTP connection to the mail server responsible for the domain when it sends an email to a non-local address.
+By default, :program:`Postfix` creates a direct SMTP connection to the mail server responsible for the domain when sending mail to a non-local address.
-:program:`Postfix` determines this server by querying the MX record in the DNS.

 Alternatively, :program:`Postfix` can use a mail relay server.
-This is a server that receives emails and handles their transport.
-Administrators can have this type of mail relay server, such as one provided by the company's headquarter or by the internet provider.
+This is a server that receives mail and handles its transport.
+Administrators may have this type of mail relay server, such as one provided by the company's headquarters or internet provider.

 To set up a relay host, specify it as a fully qualified domain name (FQDN) in the |UCSUCRV| :envvar:`mail/relayhost`.

+Examples:
+   * ``ucr set mail/relayhost="mx01.example.com"``

+     The mail server delivers outgoing mail to the mail server ``mx01.example.com`` on port ``25``.

+   * ``ucr set mail/relayhost="mx01.example.com:587"``

+     The mail server delivers outgoing mail to the mail server ``mx01.example.com`` on port ``587``.

+:program:`Postfix` determines the actual target address of the relay mail server by querying the MX/SRV record in the DNS.
+To turn off MX lookup, use the format :samp:`[{FQDN relay host}]`, as you see in the following examples:

+* ``ucr set mail/relayhost="[mx01.example.com]"``

+  The mail server delivers outgoing mail to the mail server ``mx01.example.com`` on port ``25``.

+* ``ucr set mail/relayhost="[mx01.example.com]:587"``

+  The mail server delivers outgoing mail to the mail server ``mx01.example.com`` on port ``587``.

-If authentication is necessary on the relay host for sending, set the |UCSUCRV|
+If the relay host requires authentication for sending, set the |UCSUCRV| :envvar:`mail/relayauth` to ``yes`` and edit the :file:`/etc/postfix/smtp_auth` file.
-:envvar:`mail/relayauth` to ``yes`` and edit the :file:`/etc/postfix/smtp_auth` file.
-Provide the relay host, username, and password in this file in one line in the format: :samp:`{FQDN-Relayhost} {username}:{password}`
+Provide the FQDN for the relay host, username, and password in this file in one line in the format: :samp:`{FQDN relay host} {username}:{password}`.
+The part for the :samp:`{FQDN relay host}` must look exactly like the value of :envvar:`mail/relayhost`.

+Examples:
+   * ``mx01.example.com:587 outgoing-username@example.com:verySecretPassword``
+   * ``[mx01.example.com]:587 outgoing-username@example.com:verySecretPassword``
+     with MX lookup turned off

 To adopt the changes in :program:`Postfix`, complete the following commands: